Human Papillomavirus (HPV)

-The ‘placebo’ which was used in the study was aluminium hydroxide – an adjuvant (chemical substance which is added to a vaccine to provoke a reaction) which has a very long list of reactions associated with its use.
+There ‘placebo’ used in the study was AAHS or amorphous aluminum hydroxyphosphate sulfate – an adjuvant (chemical substance which is added to a vaccine to provoke a reaction) which has a very long list of reactions associated with its use.
 By definition, a placebo must be a totally inert substance which will never provoke a response.
-Aluminium hydroxide cannot possible be considered a true placebo.
+AAHS cannot possible be considered a true placebo.
 Therefore, when the manufacturer said that there were not many more reactions in the group which received the vaccine when compared with the group that received the ‘placebo’, that is not necessarily a recommendation of safety.

 Gardasil has not been evaluated for its ability to cause genetic abnormalities, for its safety in pregnant or breastfeeding women or for its ability to cause cancer.
 Anyone who takes this vaccine or who allows it to be administered to their child is playing a fine game of vaccination roulette with an unknown benefit and a possibility of great risk.

-Countries like Japan have withdrawn Gardasil from the government recommended schedule because of adverse reactions being seen in their young women, while the same reactions are being seen in Ireland, Brazil, India, New Zealand, Colombia and Denmark and just recently an article in the mainstream media reported on the flaws in the clinical safety trials that led to Gardasil being approved.
+Countries like Japan have ceased promoting Gardasil because of adverse reactions being seen in their young women, while the same reactions are being seen in Ireland, Brazil, India, New Zealand, Colombia and Denmark and just recently a mainstream article by Slate Magazine reported on the flaws in the clinical safety trials that led to Gardasil being approved.

 The AVN recommends that we all become fully informed about the relevant risks and benefits of vaccines – and all medical procedures – and make the best possible choices for our families and ourselves.
 We ask everyone to remember that vaccination is not compulsory in Australia so the decision to vaccinate is and always must be yours and yours alone.